Pharmacy services

 You will need to give your permission to your GP for them to share information with your chosen pharmacist.
 When you need your prescription, instead of requesting it from your GP, you will be able to get your medicines directly from your local pharmacy.

-Other services that may be available at your local pharmacy:
+Other services that may be available at your local Community Pharmacy:

 • emergency and oral contraception